-It’s time to take a look at some stylish performances by dancing monsters, villians, and spooks from tv and movies.
+It’s time to take a look at some stylish performances by dancing monsters, villains, and spooks from tv and movies.

 The Addams Family was a little spooky.

 Based on a comic strip from the 1930s, The Addams Family ran on ABC from 1964-1966.
-Initially written by Charles Addams for New Yorker magazine, the comic strip was about the lives of the mysterious Addams family.
+Written by Charles Addams for New Yorker magazine, it was about the lives of the mysterious Addams family.
 Gomez and Morticia were the parents of Wednesday and Pugsley.
-Others in the household were Uncle Fester, Grandmama, Thing, and the manservant, Lurch.
+Uncle Fester, Grandmama, Thing, and the manservant, Lurch completed the “family”.

 Gomez and Morticia were famously romantic and wildly passionate about each other.
 Here’s a short clip of them dancing.

 Herman and Lily Munster are part of a Transylvanian-American family in this satire of “normal” households.
 Produced by the creators of Leave It to Beaver, it riffed on the family sitcoms of the time as well as classic monster movies.
-For example, Herman was Frankenstein, Grandpa was a vampire, son Eddie resembled a werewolf, and then there was niece Marilyn.
+For example, Herman was Frankenstein, Grandpa was a vampire, son Eddie resembled a werewolf, and the lovely niece, Marilyn.
 Incidentally, even though Marilyn was attractive (by conventional standards), she was considered the family ‘ugly duckling’.